Ayohbk/7Mind-Assignment/README.md

 - Open cloned repository on VSCode and run "npm test" on VSCode terminal.

 LOGIN Process with valid email and password is automated.

+This project was executed using cucumber framework in this [repository](https://github.com/Ayohbk/7MindCucumber)